 How to Share the Cost of a Fence with a Neighbor

-A shared fence can be a win for both neighbors.
+A shared fence can benefit both neighbors.
 It adds privacy, defines boundaries, and can improve property value.
 Problems usually start when cost expectations are not discussed early.

 Fence projects involve more than materials and labor.
 Design choices, permits, and long-term upkeep all affect what feels fair.
 Clear agreement before work begins avoids disputes later.